What’s coming to both big and small screens in 2019? Here are Cultural Hater’s picks.

 The biggest title to come is obviously “The Lion King” remake, with its stellar cast and extremely high hopes, but there is also “Aladdin“, already infamous for its disputable casting of Will Smith as the Djinn.
 Animated films will also have a promising year – “Toy Story 4” is planned, along with “Frozen 2“, “How To Train Your Dragon: The Hidden World” and the biggest “wat” of the last year – “Pokemon Detective Pikachu” starring Ryan Reynolds.

-Among other titles that might grab your attention are “Alita: Battle Angel” – a to-be-groundbreaking sci-fi movie directed by Robert Rodriguez (it will definitely be a hit or miss, nothing in between), “Once Upon A Time In Hollywood“, which will most likely bring Quentin Tarantino back to the awards table (starring Leo diCaprio, Brad Pitt, Margot Robbie and Kurt Russell).
+Among other titles that might grab your attention are “Alita: Battle Angel” – a to-be-groundbreaking sci-fi movie directed by Robert Rodriguez (you can read about it here), “Once Upon A Time In Hollywood“, which will most likely bring Quentin Tarantino back to the awards table (starring Leo diCaprio, Brad Pitt, Margot Robbie and Kurt Russell).

 Furthermore, there is “Glass” that will follow the events after “Split” and develops the M. Night Shyamalan’s universe, “Chaos Walking” – a dystopian sci-fi starring Daisy Ridley, “Knives Out” with a stunning cast including Don Johnson, Lakeith Stanfield, Christopher Plummer, Chris Evans and Michael Shannon, Jordan Peele’s “Us”, and a brand new gangster flick by Martin Scorsese, “The Irishman“.
 Among the interesting titles you can also mention “Little Women” by an Oscar nominee Greta Gerwig and the mind-numbing follow-up to Gareth Edwards’ film, “Godzilla: The King Of The Monsters“.
 You can be pretty excited about the new “Hellboy” version too.